FadisChen/MindMap-ChromeExtension/README.md

 ## Features
 1. Block Selection: Users can select any content block from the webpage they want to create a mind map for.
 2. AI-Generated Mermaid: After selecting the content, AI generates the mermaid syntax to display the mind map.
-3. Live Updates: AI-generated mermaid syntax may not always meet the standards, especially when nested parentheses () , [], {} occur inside other parentheses.
+3. Live Updates: AI-generated mermaid syntax may not always meet the standards.
 Users can manually adjust the mermaid syntax to update the mind map in real-time.
 4. Interactive: Mind maps support drag-and-drop movement and zoom in/out using the mouse wheel.
 5. Download as SVG: The tool provides an option to download the mind map as an SVG file.
 6. Summary: Provide summary comparison